limeos-org/window-manager/CONTRIBUTING.md

 &emsp;4\.
 Push the changes to your fork.
 &emsp;5\.
 Submit a pull request targeting the `develop` branch.

-The changes will be reviewed by the project maintainers and contributors, after which it will be merged into the `develop` branch if approved.
+The changes will be reviewed by the project maintainers and contributors, after which it will be _merged or squashed_ into the `develop` branch if approved.

-When sufficient changes accumulate in `develop`, the branch will be synchronised with the `main` branch by the project maintainers, at which point, a new release is also created.
+When sufficient changes accumulate in `develop`, the branch will be _rebased_ onto `main` by the project maintainers, at which point, a new release tag is also created.

 ### Versioning